Translate

 Safeguarding Our Children

 This is a constant priority at Waunfawr Primary.
 Our full policy can be found on our website.
 All staff have been trained in safeguarding procedures.
 The Headteacher is responsible for safeguarding.
-In her absence, there is a designated safeguarding officer, Mrs Walkley.
+In her absence, there is a designated safeguarding officer.
 Implementation of our child protection policy may require referral to the statutory child welfare agencies if it is felt that a child is at significant risk of harm.
 This is done solely in the best interests of the child.
-Where there is a concern we will, in general, discuss this with the family and where possible seek agreement to making the referral.
+Where there is a concern we will, in general, discuss this with the family and where possible seek agreement to making the referra

 Accidents / Illness / Medication